mulle-sde/mulle-sourcetree/README.md

 These are some marks, that are used by mulle-sde tools:

 Mark              | Description
 -------- ---------|---------------------------------------------
 `build`           | Will be built.
-`cmake-include`   | Participates in the cmake dependency include scheme `dependency`      | This is a dependency
+`dependency`      | This is a dependency
 `header`          | Will be used for header generation (_dependencies.h) `link`            | Will be linked against